Seb-Lorek/bbvi/README.md

 ## Overview

-Repository for my masters thesis that studies and implements stochastic variational inference for semiparametric distributional regression models.
-Variational inference is a method to approximate a posterior distribution using a simpler variational distribution.
-This inference approach allows to learn a posterior distribution with optimization instead of sampling.
-The thesis studies a "black-box" variational inference algorithm that can be applied to wide variety of models.
-The thesis aims to study properties of the algorithm for Bayesian GAMLSS models.
+Repository for my masters thesis that studies stochastic variational inference for semiparametric distributional regression models.
+Variational inference is a inference approach that approximates a posterior distribution using a simpler variational distribution.
+This inference technique allows to learn a posterior distribution with optimization instead of sampling.
+The thesis studies a "black-box" variational inference algorithm that can be applied to a wide variety of hierarchical Bayesian regression models.

 The directory tigerpy includes python code of the masters thesis that is loosely written in a package style.
 The python package is called tigerpy and allows for Bayesian inference in distributional regression models that can also contain smooth additive effects (via the B-spline basis).
 Flexible regression specifications are enabled by its directed graph structure.
 The package [`networkx`](https://networkx.org/documentation/stable/index.html#) is used for efficient directed graph construction.
 Moreover makes the package use of [`jax`](https://jax.readthedocs.io/en/latest/index.html) for high-performance array computing and automatic differentiation.

 The master thesis is written in [`quarto`](https://quarto.org/) and is fully contained in the thesis directory.
-Child chapters contained in the chapters directory are all imported into the master file `thesis_paper.qmd`.
+Child chapters contained in the chapters directory are all imported into the master file `thesis_paper.qmd` and knitted there.

 A simulation study is contained in the simulation directory.
 While the playground directory contains `.ipynb` files that apply the inference algorithm to different models.
 Additionally some figures for the thesis are generated in the notebook `plots_paper.ipynb`.